Myra-Security-GmbH/terraform-provider-myrasec/docs/resources/tag_cache_setting.md

 * `sort` (**Required**) The order in which the cache rules take action as long as the cache sorting is activated.
 * `enabled` (Optional) Define wether this cache setting is enabled or not.
 Default `true`.
 * `enforce` (Optional) Enforce cache TTL allows you to set the cache TTL (Cache Control: max-age) in the backend regardless of the response sent from your Origin.
 Default `false`.
+* `comment` A comment to describe this cache setting.